emaphp/magento2-module-vuewidget/README.md

 </script>
 ```

 Once transpiled, the script will add any module you imported from the *virtual directory* to the list of dependencies.
-That way, we make sure the script will only run once those scripts are loaded.
+That way, we make sure the script will only run after those scripts are loaded.

 ### Component libraries